fhiso/tsc-governance/board/by-laws-members.md

 e.  overseeing all technical work;
 f.  assigning technical leadership roles to FHISO members as
     appropriate;
-g.  defining which roles provide membership of the Technical Standing
+g.  defining which roles provide Technical Standing Committee membership
-    Committee beyond those outlined in these by-laws; and
+    beyond those outlined in these by-laws; and
 h.  recommending proposed standards for ratification under Article 10A.

 The Technical Standing Committee Charter is subject to approval by the